MrDave/Salary_Predictor/README.md

 - Go
 - Shell

-They are hardcoded but can be changed for whatever other languages
+They are hardcoded in `handlers.py` but can be changed for whatever other languages if you wish so.

 ## Project Goals